Skip to content

 As part of the Geneva Academy’s broader research and policy engagement activities, the Platform contributes to the promotion and effective implementation of international human rights law, particularly in situations of crisis, conflict, inequality, exclusion and technological transformation.

-The Geneva Human Rights Platform develops activities and initiatives relating to a broad range of contemporary human rights issues, including:
+The Geneva Human Rights Platform develops activities and initiatives relating to a broad range of contemporary human rights issues, including, but not limited to:

 • Implementation of international human rights law